slamora/brackets-wiki/Language-Support-Changes.md

     // Consider existing languages
     Array.forEach(LanguageManager.getLanguages(), considerLanguage);

+In this example, the client would handle updating the document itself.
+Behavior like this should however be triggered by Brackets in a central place to be extensible and possibly adjustable by the user.
+This requires the client definition to declare support for such operations in a structured manner.

 ### Updating Live Preview

-For live development on _save_, the client only needs to reveal that the saved file was requested by the document.
+For live development on _save_, the client needs to allow reloading the document.
+It also needs to reveal that the saved file was requested by the document.
 This allows Brackets to reload the document if an included file is saved.
 For Chrome, the network agent handles this task by listening to the "Network.requestWillBeSent" event.
+We may however want to augment this with offline detection routines to detect server-side file inclusions (to reload index.php if shared.php is modified).
+Since those mechanisms can use arbitrary amounts of magic (i.e. [autoloading](http://php.net/manual/de/language.oop5.autoload.php) or [auto_prepend_file](http://www.php.net/manual/en/ini.core.php#ini.auto-prepend-file)), supporting all or even most scenarios is unrealistic.
+Instead, we could introduce a standard for server-side scripts to announce a list of included files in the response header.
+The community could provide the necessary plugins for server-side languages.
+For PHP, the function [get_included_files](http://php.net/manual/de/function.get-included-files.php) would provide an easy starting point.

 For live development on _change_, the client needs to provide ways to directly inject the new content into the document.
 In Brackets, we need to be aware of such methods and use them instead of reloading the whole document.
 Extensions therefore need a way to register an updater.
 We currently provide this in a hard-coded way for CSS, and for HTML and JavaScript files if `LiveDevelopment.config.experimental` is true.